simon-v/bchinfo.org/_data/devdocs/en/guides/mining.md

 {% autocrossref %}

-An improved method is the Bitcoin Core `getblocktemplate` RPC.
+An improved method is the Bitcoin Cash Node `getblocktemplate` RPC.
 This provides the mining software with much more information:

 1. The information necessary to construct a coinbase transaction